JordaneJL/EthTranscribe/README.md

 # Description
 ## TL;DR:
 I build a tiny tool which solved the pain point of one person on Twitter.
-A quick POC, it's a very simple UI that lets you drop in an address and picks up all message sent/from it.
+A quick POC, it's a very simple UI that lets you drop in an address and picks up all message sent to it.

 ## Context: